-Register today and join Aite Group senior analyst Audrey Blater, Ph.D.; Societe Generale head of U.S. rates strategy Subadra Rajappa; and IHS Markit managing director Jeffrey Maron for a live webinar as they discuss several challenges around alternative reference rates.
+Join Aite Group senior analyst Audrey Blater, Ph.D.; Societe Generale head of U.S. rates strategy Subadra Rajappa; and IHS Markit managing director Jeffrey Maron for a live webinar as they discuss several challenges around alternative reference rates.
 For example, a vibrant, liquid swaps market is in the process of moving to an alternative reference rate.
 How prepared will investors be?
 Of the many top-of-mind questions, concern over the use of the Secured Overnight Financing Rate (SOFR) as an adequate replacement for Libor seems to be commonplace.
 As 2021 approaches, procedures will need to be set, but are the needed adjustments to the market infrastructure ready?

 Key discussion points will include the following:

 - To date, SOFR futures trading volume has been lackluster.
 What is the trigger that infuses liquidity into this market ahead of the 2021 deadline?

 - While there is a lot of talk about swaps, what is happening with other instruments, such as swaptions, forward rate agreements (FRAs), caps, and floors, in which rates are set in advance and paid in advance?

 - How should a term structure be designed, and how will term riskfree rates compare with overnight rates?

 - Is real money disadvantaged in any way by the transition from Libor?
 Are there winners and losers?

 Clients of Aite Group's Institutional Securities & Investments practice can access the full webinar on-demand by logging into our website.